Maria (given name): Variants and usage

 As a feminine given name, Maria ranked 109th in the United States as of 2015, down from rank 31 held during 1973–1975.
+The English form Mary was at rank 214 as of 2015, after a much steeper decline down from being raked first consistently during 1880–1968.

-Spelling variants of Maria include: Mária (Hungarian, Slovakian), María (Greek, Icelandic, Spanish), Máire and Muire (Irish), Marya and Marija (transliterated from Cyrillic), Maria (Polish).
+Spelling variants of Maria include: Mária (Hungarian, Slovakian), María (Greek, Icelandic, Spanish), Máire and Muire (Irish), Marya (transliterated from Cyrillic), Marija (Latvian, but also used in other Balto-Slavic languages) and Maria (Polish).
 Due to a very strong devotion of Irish and Polish Catholics to the Blessed Virgin Mary, a special exception is made for two other forms of her name – Muire and Maryja: no one else may take that name, similar to the way the name Jesus is not used in most languages.
 The English form Mary is derived via French Marie.